wendyverdonk93/docs/content/integrations/plugins/magento2/beta.md

 #### 4.1 Stock handling

-If you have disabled MSI inside Magento 2, then you can use the following command to disable the Multisafepay MSI module:
+If you have disabled MSI inside Magento 2, then you can use the following command to disable the MultiSafepay MSI module:
 ```shell
 php bin/magento module:disable MultiSafepay_ConnectMSI
 ```